Laura Meredith (PI)

 Sara Te (KEYS high school intern)

-Joseph, Gabriel, and Sara work as a team on a project to characterize the transport of microbes in the Biosphere 2 Landscape Evolution Observatory model system.
+Joseph, Gabriel, and Sara worked as a team on a project to characterize the transport of microbes in the Biosphere 2 Landscape Evolution Observatory model system.

 John Meraz (REU Student)